How to File an Extension for Taxes

 How to request a state tax extension

-While the process required to request a federal tax return extension is standard no matter where you live, each state has its own requirements to request a state tax extension.
-This means you'll have to check with your state to find out which forms you need to file, if any, and when you need to file by.
+While the process for requesting a federal tax return extension is standard no matter where you live, each state has its own requirements to request a state tax extension.
+This means you'll have to check with your state to find out which forms you need to file, if any, and the deadline for filing them.

-Note that, as with federal taxes, you'll still have to estimate and pay amounts you owe your state by the traditional tax filing date when filing an extension to avoid penalties and other charges.
-Some states, such as Wisconsin, Alabama and California, don't require you to request an extension to file late.
+As with federal taxes, you'll still have to estimate and pay amounts you owe your state by the traditional tax filing date when filing an extension to avoid penalties and other charges.
+Some states, such as Alabama, California and Wisconsin, don't require you to request an extension to file late.

 » MORE: Pros and cons of IRS payment plans